isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Statically allocated objects of built-in types are by default initialized to `0`, but local built-in variables are not.
-Beware that your compiler may default initialize local built-in variables, whereas an optimized build will not.
+Beware that your compiler might default initialize local built-in variables, whereas an optimized build will not.
-Thus, code like the example above may appear to work, but it relies on undefined behavior.
+Thus, code like the example above might appear to work, but it relies on undefined behavior.
 Assuming that you want initialization, an explicit default initialization can help:

     struct X {